 Average Winter Temperature in Las Vegas

-As Las Vegas was built on the Mojave Desert, it’s safe to say that Vegas is warm all year round, including in the winter months.
+As Las Vegas was built on the Mojave Desert, it’s safe to say that Vegas is comparatively warm most of the year.

-It can reach the high 30s at night in the winter, but the days are sunny and warm, making it a good spot to get away from the harsh winters if you live somewhere that gets cold.
+It can drop below freezing at night in the winter, but the days are sunny and pleasant, making it a good spot to get away from the harsh winters if you live somewhere that gets cold.